Collier County Public Library

 The Collier County Public Library (CCPL) is the public library system that serves Collier County in the U.S. state of Florida.
 It consists of 10 locations, including a headquarters library, two regional locations, and 7 branches distributed throughout the service area.
 CCPL has a print collection of approximately 640,000 volumes, in addition to providing e-resources, audio-visual materials, and programs.

 Structure

 CCPL is governed by the Collier County Public Library Advisory Board, whose five members are appointed to four-year terms by the Board of County Commissioners.
 The Advisory Board establishes library policy and recommends courses of action for the future development of the library system.
-The library's director is Tanya Williams.
+The library's director is Catherine Cowser.

 The library's $7,089,000 budget primarily comes from taxes and impact fees.
 Additional funding support comes from the Collier County Friends of the Library, a nonprofit charitable organization whose mission is "to enhance and expand the educational, recreational and technological needs of the Collier County Public Library."